All meetings are at 7.30pm in the A K Bell Library, York Pl, Perth PH2 8EP.

 CHRISTMAS AND NEW YEAR BREAK

-Jan 9 Grant Cup Competition – Up to 3 digital files.
-Theme is ‘Simplicity’ this year.
+Jan 8 Grant Cup Competition – Up to 3 digital files.
+The theme for this year is “Isolation”.
 (See details on Competitions Page).
 We will be judging this competition ourselves and so you might find it useful to have a pen and paper with you to make notes as we show the images.

 • HAND IN for NAN BORTHWICK SALVER and PETER ROURKE SALVER (See details on Competitions Page)